rust-lang/rfcs/text/0000-async-project-goal-2024h2.md

 ### First focus: language parity, interop traits

 Based on the above analysis, the Rust org has been focused on driving async/sync language parity, especially in those areas that block the development of a rich ecosystem.
-The biggest progress took place in [Dec 2023][afitblog], when async fn in traits and return position impl trait in trait were stabilizd.
-Other work includes authoring the async vision doc, stabilizing helpers like [`std::future::poll_fn`](https://doc.rust-lang.org/std/future/fn.poll_fn.html)), and polishing and improving async error messages.
+The biggest progress took place in [Dec 2023][afitblog], when async fn in traits and return position impl trait in trait were stabilized.
+Other work includes documenting async usability challenges in the original async vision doc, stabilizing helpers like [`std::future::poll_fn`](https://doc.rust-lang.org/std/future/fn.poll_fn.html), and polishing and improving async error messages.

 ### Lack of internal alignment within the Rust org about the direction for async